How to Grow and Care for your Aralia Ming Stump

 Aralia Ming Stump contains toxins that make it unsafe for pets, cats, and dogs!
 This plant can cause vomiting, oral irritation, skin irritation, diarrhea, and vomiting if ingested.
 Keep your Aralia Ming Stump out of pets' reach, or avoid this if your home may not have a safe, secure place to grow.

-This beautiful plant is easy to care for and pretty low maintenance, making it an excellent pick for less confident plant parents!
+Aralia plant care indoor is easy and pretty low maintenance, making it an excellent pick for less confident plant parents!
 Since it needs only moderate indirect light, a bit of humidity, and watering when the top inch of soil is dry, helping those with less experience feel comfortable with them.

 Great for People: